Econ 001 - Principles of Economics » Winter 2020 » Exam 1

 Think about the gas market at the start of autumn when people drive less.
 Applying the three-step process, what would happen in this market at that time?

-A. Price rises and quantity is unclear
+B. Price rises and quantity is unclear

-C. Price falls and quantity falls
+C. Price is unclear and quantity is unclear

 D. None of the above